WEbuilding

 The region is part of the geopolitical zone known as VRAEM (Valle de los Ríos Apurimac, Ene y Mantaro, translated: Valley of the Apurimac, Ene and Mantaro Rivers).
 Between 1980 and 2000, the region was the scene of various armed conflicts with numerous victims of police violence on the part of the indigenous people and the settlers, which forced many inhabitants to relocate.
 The remaining parts of the indigenous community are now struggling with extreme poverty and poor infrastructure.
 Rural areas are underserved in terms of access to health services and education due to the poor road conditions.

-There are currently 68 children aged three to six attending the preschool.
+At the start of the project there were 68 children aged three to six attending the preschool.

 Response